 - Earnings from the entity may be subject to UBIT

-The great thing about private equity investing is that you have the control to invest with your IRA in practically any private company you wish.
+One of the many great aspects of private equity investing is that you have the control to invest with your IRA in practically any private company you wish.
 Of course, there are certain general rules that you must follow that I mentioned above.
 Also, it is important to remember that since you are the one with control it is also your duty to perform the appropriate due diligence and invest wisely.